andersnormal/autobot/README.md

 * [Slack](/plugins/plugin-slack/README.md)
 * [Hello World](/plugins/plugin-hello-world)

-Plugins are either run and managed by the controller or they are run as individual processes in a container and are individually managed.
-The `--plugins` flag specifies directories or individual plugins to be run and managed by the controller.
+Plugins are run on their own.
+They are not controlled by the server.
+Autobot uses pub/sub to be pluggable.

 Plugins can be either configured by the automatically exposed command line parameters or the prefixed environment variables.
+A plugin can use the provided and automatically populated environment from the [runtime](https://godoc.org/github.com/andersnormal/autobot/pkg/plugins/runtime).
+They use these environment variables to populated the runtime environment.

+* `AUTOBOT_CLUSTER_URL`
+* `AUTOBOT_CLUSTER_ID`
+* `AUTOBOT_INBOX`
+* `AUTOBOT_OUTBOX`
+* `AUTOBOT_LOG_FORMAT`
+* `AUTOBOT_LOG_LEVEL`

 Example for the [Slack Plugin](https://github.com/andersnormal/autobot/plugins/plugin-slack/README.md):